TheGeekOnSkates/breakaway-basic/README.md

 RUN
 ```

+One important point worth noting: I use uppercase for instructions, but you don't have to.
+Starting in version 0.3, `PRINT` and `print` and `Print` and `PrInT` are all the same thing.
+But because 8-bit BASICs were mostly uppercase, and just to be extra-clear in this manual.

 Before we go any further, it's worth mentioning that this BASIC, like the ones that inspired it, have two "modes":
 1. "Program mode": If a line of code starts with a line number, that line is saved to your program.
 2. "Direct mode": If you don't start with a line number, the code runs immediately.